Capture of the steamer Rímac: Surrender and boarding of the Rímac

 The Huáscar fired a shot with the 300-pound right cannon at 10 am, when the distance that separated it from the Rímac was 4,500 m, while the Unión was 600 m away.
 The Rímac, which had flown the Chilean flag during the attack, stopped its engines and hoisted the white flag, without lowering its own, as a sign that the ship would be delivered under parliament, while the Soldiers from the Carabineros de Yungay No. 1 squad threw their weapons overboard into the sea.
 Until that moment, the Chilean transport had been perfectly identified as the Rímac.

 The Unión lowered 3 boats to board the Chilean transport.
 2nd Lieutenant Felipe La Torre Bueno was in charge of "taking possession of the ship in the name of Peru and sending it to his commander and flag on board."
 The Chilean captain Gana and his first pilot, J. Stuck were taken to the Unión.
 The Peruvian captain Portal ordered the Rímac to be taken in by towing.
 Then the Huáscar stood alongside the Rímac and Grau appointed the graduate frigate captain Melitón Carvajal as provisional commander.
-García y García boarded the Huáscar to coordinate with Grau the proportion of people from both ships that would crew the Rímac. as during the confrotation, the Unión fired 4 shots with a 70-pound percussion bomb and 50 with a 9-pound bullet.
+García y García boarded the Huáscar to coordinate with Grau the proportion of people from both ships that would crew the Rímac. as during the confrontation, the Unión fired 4 shots with a 70-pound percussion bomb and 50 with a 9-pound bullet.